-Length: 960 Contact Hours; 48 Instructional Weeks Program Quarter Credits: 64 Total Clock Hours, including Recognized Homework Hours: 1,280 Credential Awarded: Diploma Mode of Delivery: Residential
+Length Contact Hours: 960 Instructional Weeks: 48 Program Quarter Credits: 64 Total Clock Hours, including Recognized Out-of-Class Work Hours:1200 Credential Awarded: Diploma Mode of Delivery: Residential

-The objective of the program is to provide the student with the skills and knowledge required for entry-level employment in the Heating, Ventilation, Air Conditioning and Refrigeration industry.
-The program is designed to be comprehensive in nature, including extensive hands-on training, covering service for residential and commercial refrigeration, gas and oil furnaces, heat pumps, electric furnaces and air conditioning equipment.
+The objective of the program is to provide the student with the skills and knowledge required for entry-level employment in the Heating, Ventilation, Air Conditioning, and Refrigeration industry.
+The program is designed to be comprehensive in nature, including extensive hands-on training, covering service for residential and commercial refrigeration, gas and oil furnaces, heat pumps, electric furnaces, and air conditioning equipment.

-The Heating, Ventilation, Air Conditioning & Refrigeration program is designed for persons interested in a career in the field of climate control systems, focusing on learning objectives identified as the key knowledge points for an HVACR Technician.
+The Heating, Ventilation, Air Conditioning & Refrigeration program is designed for people interested in a career in the field of climate control systems, focusing on learning objectives identified as the key knowledge points for an HVACR Technician.
 The student will be adept at using a variety of tools to work with refrigerant lines and air ducts.
 They use voltmeters, thermometers, pressure gauges, manometers, and other testing devices to check airflow, refrigerant pressure, electrical circuits, burners, and other components.
 Upon graduation from the HVACR program, students will be required to take and pass the EPA certification exam.
-Students will receive a diploma and be able to work as heating, air conditioning and/or refrigeration service technicians in both residential and commercial sites.
+Students receive a diploma and will have the knowledge necessary for an entry-level position in the field of heating, air conditioning and/or refrigeration service in both residential and commercial sites.